Chapter Outline

 Explanation

-• Parameter Extraction and Validation: The ReqQuery decorator abstracts the logic for fetching and validating a query parameter.
-When the search method is called, it ensures that the term query parameter is present in the request.
-If the parameter is missing, it throws an error before the method body executes.
+ReqQuerydecorator abstracts the logic for fetching and validating a query parameter.
+When thesearchmethod is called, it ensures that thetermquery parameter is present in the request.
+If the parameter is missing, it throws an error before the method body executes. - Decoupling: This approach keeps the validation logic decoupled from the business logic in the controller, leading to cleaner and more maintainable code.

 Conclusion